opensearch-project/project-website/_posts/2026-01-12-introducing-agentic-search-ui.md

 Ready to transform your search experience?
 Start by testing agentic search in OpenSearch Dashboards, then use the insights you gain to build powerful production applications.
 For more information and examples, see the following resources:

-- **Experiment first**: Try agentic search on the [ML playground](https://ml.playground.opensearch.org/app/opensearch-flow#/workflows) with pre-configured agents
+- **Experiment first**: Try agentic search on the [ML playground](https://ml.playground.opensearch.org/app/opensearch-flow#/workflows) with preconfigured agents.
-- **Plan your implementation**: Review the [agentic search OpenSearch Dashboards documentation](https://docs.opensearch.org/latest/vector-search/ai-search/building-agentic-search-flows/)
+- **Plan your implementation**: Review the [agentic search OpenSearch Dashboards documentation](https://docs.opensearch.org/latest/vector-search/ai-search/building-agentic-search-flows/).
-- **Understand the architecture**: Explore the [agentic search documentation](https://docs.opensearch.org/latest/vector-search/ai-search/agentic-search/index/)
+- **Understand the architecture**: Explore the [agentic search documentation](https://docs.opensearch.org/latest/vector-search/ai-search/agentic-search/index/).
-- **Learn from examples**: Read our [previous agentic search blog post](https://opensearch.org/blog/introducing-agentic-search-in-opensearch-transforming-data-interaction-through-natural-language/)
+- **Learn from examples**: Read our [previous agentic search blog post](https://opensearch.org/blog/introducing-agentic-search-in-opensearch-transforming-data-interaction-through-natural-language/).